progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- If you update a reference, Git doesn’t edit this file but instead writes a new file to `refs/heads`.
 To get the appropriate SHA for a given reference, Git checks for that reference in the `refs` directory and then checks the `packed-refs` file as a fallback.
 However, if you can’t find a reference in the `refs` directory, it’s probably in your `packed-refs` file. -->

 Zauważ, że ostatnia linia w tym pliku zaczyna się od `^`.
-Oznacza to, że dany tag jest tagiem opisamym, a ta linia jest commit-em na który on wskazuje.
+Oznacza to, że dana etykieta jest etykietą opisaną, a ta linia jest commit-em na który on wskazuje.

 <!-- Notice the last line of the file, which begins with a `^`.
 This means the tag directly above is an annotated tag and that line is the commit that the annotated tag points to. -->